aseriesofdarkcaves/camunda-worker-java/README.md

  --authzUrl https://login.cloud.camunda.io/oauth/token
 ```

-Check the console for worker log messages and `Camunda Operate` to check on the status of the process.
+Check your IDE's console for worker log messages and `Camunda Operate` to check on the status of the process.

 ## Use of Maps in Workers